lsd-consulting/lsd-kotlin-cucumber-example/README.md

-# kotlin-cucumber-yatspec-lsd
+# lsd-kotlin-cucumber-example

 This is a demo project to showcase the LSD library with Cucumber in Kotlin.

-Using LSD/Yatspec and Cucumber it is easy to produce a diagram like this from tests:
+When applying LSD and Cucumber it is easy to produce a diagram like this from tests:

 ![Diagram example](docs/diagram.png?raw=true)